Waldo Hutchins

 Waldo Hutchins (September 30, 1822 – February 8, 1891) was a New York attorney, businessman and politician.
-He served in the New York State Assembly and as a Member of Congress.
+He served in the New York State Assembly and as a Member of Congress for three terms from 1879 to 1885.

 Biography

 Born in Brooklyn, Connecticut, Hutchins graduated from Amherst College in 1842.
 He studied law, was admitted to the bar in 1845 and commenced practice in New York City.

+Early political career

 He served as a member of the New York State Assembly in 1852.
 From 1857 to 1869 Hutchins was a member of the Central Park board of commissioners.
 He was a delegate to the State constitutional convention in 1867.

+Congress

 Hutchins was elected as a Democrat to the Forty-sixth Congress to fill the vacancy caused by the death of Alexander Smith.
 He was reelected to the Forty-seventh and Forty-eighth Congresses and served from November 4, 1879 to March 3, 1885.
 He was not a candidate for renomination in 1884 and resumed the practice of law in New York City.